shiyis/nlpwshiyi/modules/2d-automatic-differentiation.md

     grad_w = np.array([0,0])
     grad_b = np.array(0)
     l = 0

+    # The addition is used to add the gradients of the loss function
+    # with respect to each weight and bias together, in order to obtain
+    # the total gradient of the loss function with respect to the
+    # weights and bias.
     for x_val, y_val in zip(x, y):
         grad_w = np.add(grad_w,gradient(x_val, y_val)[0])
         grad_b = np.add(grad_b,gradient(x_val, y_val)[1])